-Concepts, affidavit, order, judgement, decree, plaint, restitution, execution, decree-holder, judgement-debtor, mesne profits, written statement, Distinction between decree and judgement and between decree and order.
+Concepts, affidavit, order, judgment, decree, plaint, restitution, execution, decree-holder, judgment-debtor, mesne profits, written statement, Distinction between decree and judgment and between decree and order.

-UNIT 2: JURISDICTION 7 Hrs.
+UNIT 2: JURISDICTION

 Learning Outcome: On completion of this Unit students will be able to identify the rank of a court in the hierarchy of courts and discuss the jurisdiction of various courts.
-The will also be able to tell in which court a case with hypothetical facts may be instituted.
+They will also be able to tell in which court a case with hypothetical facts may be instituted.

-Kinds, Hierarchy of courts, Suit of civil nature - scope and limits, Res subjudice and Res judicata, Foreign judgement - enforcement, Place of suing, Institution of suit, Parties to suit: joinder, mis-joinder or non-joinder of parties: representative suit, Frame of suit: cause of action, Alternative disputes resolution (ADR), Summons
+Kinds, Hierarchy of courts, Suit of civil nature - scope and limits, Res subjudice and Res judicata, Foreign judgment - enforcement, Place of suing, Institution of suit, Parties to suit: joinder, mis-joinder or non-joinder of parties: representative suit, Frame of suit: cause of action, Alternative disputes resolution (ADR), Summons

-UNIT 3: PLEADINGS 7 Hrs.
+UNIT 3: PLEADINGS

-Learning Outcome: On completion of this Unit students will be able to discuss about what may and what may not be pleaded.
+Learning Outcome: On completion of this Unit students will be able to discuss what may and what may not be pleaded.
 They will be able to enumerate different pleadings and their nature and essential contents.